 Here are upcoming LSAT test and release dates to help you plan when to take the LSAT and start creating your ideal LSAT study schedule!
-The LSAT is an important part of applying and getting into law school, so it’s important to choose the LSAT test dates that are right for your law school application timeline.
+Your LSAT preparation is an important part of applying and getting into law school, so it’s important to choose the LSAT test dates that are right for your law school application timeline.
 In this blog, we’ve included the upcoming LSAT test dates, how to register for the LSAT, how to reschedule your LSAT, and tips for preparing for test day!

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-5 min read
+1 min read

 LSAT Test and Release Dates How to Book an LSAT Date When to Take the LSAT What to Do on Test Day How to Prepare for LSAT Test Day FAQs